kaytif/expense_tracker/README.md

 A simple full-stack expense tracker built with Go and PostgreSQL.
 Very basic frontend to begin with.

-This project was built to learn the fundamentals of backend development, including HTTP APIs, database integration, validation, testing, configuration, and deployment.
+This project was built to learn the fundamentals of backend development, including REST API, HTTP, database integration, validation, testing, configuration, and deployment.

 ## Live Demo